Introduction

 Set Posts in Concrete

 Position the posts in the holes and pour concrete around them.
-Use a level to ensure the posts are upright and straight.
+Use a level to verify that the posts are straight and upright.
 Allow the concrete to cure for at least 24 hours.

 Attach Fence Panels or Pickets

-Once the posts are set, you can attach the panels or pickets to complete your fence.
+Once the posts are securely set, you can proceed to attach the panels or pickets, completing your fence.

 -